 Selling to public institutions in Denmark

 Danish public institutions are among the most law-abiding and least corrupt in the world.
-With almost no exceptions civil servants in Denmark follow the rules and regulations for procurement.
-This includes an almost blanket ban on accepting entertainment from existing and potential suppliers.
+With almost no exceptions civil servants in Denmark follow the rules and regulations.
+This is particularly true when it comes to procurement.
+For a newcomer to the Danish public market that is generally a good thing.

 The management team